maartenpaauw/model-states-for-filament-docs/README.md

 ## Introduction

-Model states for Filament is a powerful plug-in that seamlessly integrates model states from Spatie Laravel model states into the [Filament](https://filamentphp.com) UI.
-With this plug-in, transitioning, listing and filtering states becomes an effortless task.
+The Model States for Filament plugin is a powerful tool that seamlessly integrates model states and transitions into the [Filament](https://filamentphp.com) UI.
+It supports Spatie Laravel model states, making transitioning, listing, and filtering states effortless tasks.

 ## Example

 Consider a scenario where you're managing an e-commerce platform with various order states like `new`, `processing`, `shipped`, `delivered` and `canceled`.
 With this plug-in, you can effortlessly list all products based on their states, apply filters to quickly locate specific orders in each state, and seamlessly transition between states directly within Filament's intuitive interface.
-For instance, you can effortlessly move an order from `processing` to `shipped` with just a few clicks, streamlining your workflow and enhancing productivity.
+For instance, you can move an order from `processing` to `shipped` with just a few clicks, streamlining your workflow and enhancing productivity.

 **This plugin leverages the robust capabilities of Filament PHP and support of Spatie Laravel model state out-of-the-box, providing a seamless solution for managing model states and transitions with efficiency and ease.**